Equations in virtually abelian groups: languages and growth: Further work

 \section{Further work}

 It is hoped that Corollary \ref{cor:holonomic} can be improved upon.
-Many power series associated to structures in virtually abelian groups turn out to be rational (see \cite{Benson}, \cite{Evetts}, \cite{Bishop}) and therefore we make the following conjecture, noting that an affirmative answer would immediately imply Theorem \ref{thm:soln_sets_rational}. \begin{conjecture} The weighted multivariate growth series of the solution set to any system of equations in a virtually abelian group is rational. \end{conjecture}
+Many power series associated to structures in virtually abelian groups turn out to be rational (see \cite{Benson}, \cite{Evetts}, \cite{Bishop}) and therefore we make the following conjecture, noting that an affirmative answer would immediately imply Theorem \ref{thm:soln_sets_rational}. \begin{conjecture} The weighted multivariate growth series of any algebraic set of a finitely generated virtually abelian group is rational. \end{conjecture}

 A system of equations in a group $G$ is an example of a first order sentence, part of the first order theory of $G$.
 For groups with decidable first order theory (including virtually abelian groups \cite{elementary_gp_theories}), a natural generalisation is to study the sets of tuples of elements of $G$ that satisfy more general first order sentences.
-The present paper is intended to be the first step in an investigation of the formal language properties, and the growth series behaviour, of such `solution sets'.
+The present paper is intended to be the first step in an investigation of the formal language properties, and the growth series behaviour, of such more general \emph{definable sets}.